NLnetLabs/routinator/source/data-processing.rst

 Validating
 ----------

-The validation process determines if all certificates, ROAs and other files that may appear in the RPKI have the correct signatures.
+The validation process determines if all certificates, Route Origin Attestations (ROAs) and other signed objects that may appear in the RPKI have the correct signatures.
 It will also verify if the hashes are correct, no objects have expired and the entire data set is complete.
 If any of the objects do not pass these checks, the data will be discarded.

+ROAs are objects that contain a statement authorising a *single* Autonomous System Number (ASN) to originate *one or more* IP prefixes, along with their maximum prefix length.
+A ROA can only be created by the legitimate holder of the IP prefixes contained within it, but it can authorise any ASN.

+If the ROA passes validation, Routinator will produce one or more validated ROA payloads (VRPs) for each ROA, depending on how many IP prefixes are contained within it.
+Each VRP is a tuple of an ASN, a single prefix and its maximum prefix length.

+Stale Objects
+"""""""""""""

-During this process, Routinator may encounter objects that are *stale*.
+During the validation process, Routinator may encounter objects that are *stale*.
 In RPKI, manifests and :abbr:`CRLs (Certificate Revocation Lists)` can be stale if the time given in their ``next-update`` field is in the past, indicating that an update to the object was scheduled but didn't happen.
 This can be because of an operational issue at the issuer or an attacker trying to replay old objects.

 Ongoing standards efforts and operational experiences suggest that stale objects should be rejected, which is the default policy set by the :option:`--stale` option since Routinator 0.8.0.
 As a result, all material published by the CA issuing this manifest and CRL is considered invalid, including all material of any child CA.

+Unsafe VRPs
+"""""""""""

+If the address prefix of a VRP overlaps with any resources assigned to a CA that has been rejected because if  failed  to  validate completely, the VRP is said to be unsafe since using it may lead to legitimate routes being flagged as RPKI invalid.

+There are three options how to deal with unsafe VRPS:

+A policy of reject will filter out these VPRs.
+Warnings will be logged  to  indicate  which VRPs have been filtered

+The warn policy will log warnings for unsafe VRPs but will add them to the valid VRPs.

+Finally, the accept policy will quietly add unsafe VRPs to the valid VRPs.

+Currently, the default policy is warn in order to gain operational experience with the fre- quency and impact of unsafe VRPs.
+This default may change in future version.

 Storing
 -------